krzyzanowskim/ObjectivePGP/README.md

 ## Contribution

 You are welcome to contribute.
 Current version can be found on branch `master`.
-If you want fix the bug, please create Pull Request against `master` branch.
+If you want fix the bug, please create Pull Request against `develop` branch.

 ## The licence